Oil extends gains on expectations of prolonged supply curbs

 “As we have seen over the past six months, rising U.S. production and record inventories have kept upside limited and a nine-month extension at this stage is unlikely to break that.”

-Goldman Sachs said output would increase from OPEC members which were exempt from the cuts.
-Libya and Nigeria, which have both faced disruptions to production, were both excluded from limits on their output.
+Goldman Sachs said output would increase from OPEC members that were exempt from the cuts.
+Libya and Nigeria, which have faced disruptions to production, were excluded from limits on their output.

-In addition, U.S. oil production is rising very quickly and is now up more than 10 per cent since mid-2016 to 9.3 million bpd.
+In addition, U.S. oil production is rising quickly and now up more than 10 per cent since mid-2016 at 9.3 million bpd.

 “These combined volumes could largely offset the benefit of the extended cuts,” Goldman Sachs said.

-Goldman Sachs said it kept its average Brent price forecast for the third quarter of 2017 at $57 per barrel.Report Typo/Error
+Goldman kept its average Brent price forecast for the third quarter of 2017 at $57 per barrel.Report Typo/Error